 1 cup whole wheat flour

-5 1/2 cups all-purpose flour (Gold Medal or the like.
-If you use King Arthur or other high protein flours, you may need to add up to a 1/4 cup more water)
+5 1/2 cups all-purpose flour (if you use King Arthur or other high protein flours, you may need to add up to a 1/4 cup more water)

 1 cup raisins

 1 cup walnuts

 In a 6-Quart Round Storage Container add the water, yeast, salt, flours

 walnuts and cinnamon.

 Mix with a Danish Dough Whisk, a wooden spoon or a stand mixer.

 Let the dough rise for 2 hours and then you can use it right away or it can be stored for about 7 days.

 Pull out a 2-pound piece of dough, about half the dough in the bucket.

 Generously grease and flour the base of the bread baker.